 This is a point we’ll be touching on several more times because it’s relevant to nearly every other tip we’re going to cover.

 There’s a difference between understanding who you want your audience to be, and who your audience ends up being.
 You can plan to build a certain audience, you can target your advertisements and messaging accordingly, but at the end of the day the audience you end up with will be unique and what they respond to and react to won’t always be predictable.
+Therefore, implementing ad testing becomes crucial to adapt and optimize your campaigns based on real audience feedback.
 The more you try different things, the sooner you’ll be able to carve out the exact path of least resistance towards finding the perfect graphics.

 This can be tricky to measure and understand because most of your social media graphics will only be seen by a small percentage of your total audience.
 It’s hard to draw any conclusive results from how a few different posts have performed when they’ve been put in front of a collection of different people that follow you.
 It’s never a perfectly scientific 1:1 comparaison and it’s easy to draw false conclusions if you aren’t careful.
 The solution is to give it some time, to pay attention to comments and feedback, and to use your analytics.